Symbolism of Bird and Ship Motifs in Negev Rock Art

 Boat Journey

+These boats do not carry goods or warriors; they carry souls, traveling through the skies by day and through the darkness by night, navigating the perilous transition between life and death.
 The boats sail in pairs, one being a night boat and the other a day boat, and they sail either in a convoy or parallel.
 The Egyptian text clarifies the pairing of the ships, in Book of the Dead Chapter 151 it states, 'Thy right eye is the Solar Night Barque, thy left eye is the Solar Day Barque' (Hartwig 2002).

-Afterlife Journey, Negev Desert Rock Art
+Afterlife Journey: Bird and Ship Collaboration Negev Rock Art

 Fig.3 Ship and bird underworld afterlife journey, Negev Desert Rock Art (photo Razi Yahel)